 Children admitted to OOHC in the quarter.
-The types of placements in OOHC includes home based care (in the home of a carer who is reimbursed for expenses in caring for the child); residential care in a residential building whose purpose is to provide placement for children and where there is paid staff).
+Types of placements in OOHC include home based care (in the home of a carer who is reimbursed for expenses in caring for the child); and residential care (in a residential building whose purpose is to provide placement for children and where there are paid staff).